 The Chicago misdiagnosis lawyers at Zayed Law Offices have many years of experience handling medical malpractice cases and misdiagnosis claims, delayed diagnoses claims, and failure to diagnose lawsuits.
 They will help you fight for the compensation you deserve.
 Contact a Chicago medical malpractice lawyer today for a free case evaluation.

-Causes and Contributing Factors
+Causes and Contributing Factors of Medical Misdiagnosis

-Complications Associated With a Misdiagnosis
+Complications Associated With a Medical Misdiagnosis

-Medications that produce unwanted side effects and those that may exacerbate an underlying condition that remains undetected can greatly compound the difficulties of making a correct diagnosis.
-Higher medical costs, longer recovery times and even the risk of long-term consequences to their health and overall quality of life are all common problems that may stem from an inaccurate or erroneous diagnosis.
+Medications that produce unwanted side effects and those that may exacerbate an underlying condition that remains undetected can significantly compound the difficulties of making a correct diagnosis.
+Higher medical costs, longer recovery times, and even the risk of long-term consequences to their health and overall quality of life are all common problems that may stem from an inaccurate or erroneous diagnosis.

 Taking Steps to Avoid a Misdiagnosis

 Patients who take a more active role in their care and treatment may have several opportunities to help minimize the risk of a misdiagnosis.
-Patients and their families who engage their care provider, ask questions regarding their treatment and who make ever effort to ensure that their medical provider was able to arrive at the correct diagnosis.
+Patients and their families engage their care providers, ask questions regarding their treatment, and make every effort to ensure that their medical provider was able to arrive at the correct diagnosis.

-Patients who have suffered complications due to being given the wrong diagnosis often require legal assistance in order to deal with the matter.
-Dealing with an insurance provider who may be less than cooperative or attempting to recover the funds, damages and other forms of assistance or compensation that may be owed can be all but impossible for those who are working alone.
+Patients who have suffered complications due to the wrong diagnosis often require legal assistance to deal with the matter.
+Dealing with an insurance provider who may be less than cooperative or attempting to recover the funds, damages, and other forms of assistance or compensation that may be owed can be all but impossible for those working alone.